Xiao Zhan incident

 The Xiao Zhan incident, also known as the 227 incident, is a 2020 online controversy that originated between the fans of Chinese actor Xiao Zhan and Archive of Our Own users in mainland China.
 The incident started when the internet censorship system known as the Great Firewall of China blocked the fan fiction publishing platform Archive of Our Own in the country, due to concerns about the actor's fanbase regarding vulgar and explicit content on the website.

 Background

-On January 30, 2020, a user named "迪迪出逃记" from the fan fiction site Archive of Our Own began serializing a novel titled Falling (下坠), which focuses on Xiao Zhan and his fellow Chinese actor Wang Yibo.
+On January 30, 2020, a user named "Didi Escape Stories" (迪迪出逃记, Dídí Chūtáojì) from the fan fiction site Archive of Our Own began serializing a novel titled Falling (《下坠》, Xiàzhuì), which focuses on Xiao Zhan and his fellow Chinese actor Wang Yibo.
 The two idol-actors initially starred as the leads in the popular TV series The Untamed (2019), which is based on the Boys' Love novel Mo Dao Zu Shi.
+The erotic story reimagined Xiao as a transgender prostitute and Wang as a high school student.